Bonhams to Auction Rare Patek Philippe Wristwatch in Bi-Coastal December Auction

 The sale will also include many fine vintage Rolex chronographs, two of which are the property of famed racecar driver, Monte Shelton.
 The first of his two items, both to be sold without reserve, is a fine stainless steel Daytona bracelet watch circa 1978 (est. $20,000-30,000).
 Also up for auction is a fine stainless steel tachymeter chronograph wristwatch with unique champagne dial made for Mr. Shelton at the Rolex factory in Geneva, which was worn by the master driver for 46 years, throughout eleven Daytona 24 Hour races and much more ($25,000-35,000).
 Despite its long history, this rare and important watch was well preserved and will certainly be an auction highlight.

-Bonhams is honored to offer a distinguished selection of wristwatches from the Collection of Margie and Robert E. Petersen.
+Bonhams is honoured to offer a distinguished selection of wristwatches from the Collection of Margie and Robert E. Petersen.
 With offerings from Rolex, Breitling, and Chopard (among others), the distinguished Los Angeles philanthropists' collection is sure to leave an impression.
-Of particular note is a 1977 18K gold automatic dual time zone center seconds Rolex wristwatch with date and bracelet (est. $8,000 - 10,000).
+Of particular note is a 1977 18K gold automatic dual time zone centre seconds Rolex wristwatch with date and bracelet (est. $8,000 - 10,000).

 New York, San Francisco & Los Angeles - 13 December 15:00 ET